-Early Redemption Amount: The Early Redemption Amount means the full Principal Amount, plus any Interest Due, plus the Early Redemption Fee (which may be positive or negative), and less the Early Withdrawal Charge.
+Early Redemption Amount: The Early Redemption Amount means the full Principal Amount, plus any Interest Due, plus the

+Early Redemption Fee (which may be positive or negative).
 As described above, the Early Redemption Amount may be substantially less than the Principal Amount of the CDs.
 A depositor, through the Agent from whom he or she bought the CDs, may obtain from the Calculation Agent an estimate of the Early Redemption Amount which is provided for informational purposes only.

 Neither the Issuer nor the Calculation Agent will be bound by the estimate.